-- In Canada, four provinces (New Brunswick, Nova Scotia, Quebec, Saskatchewan) have not (yet) made life settlements illegal and it is estimated that if only 5% of the policies in these four provinces were transacted, it would total \$40 billion in life settlements.
-(Note: Currently, Saskatchewan, at the behest of the Canadian Life and Health Insurance Association, is proposing a bill introducing regulations preventing life settlements). - By next year, 1 out of every 5 Canadian adults will be 65 or over.
-And a decade from now, one-third of Canadian households will be in retirement and will control nearly half of the Canadian financial wallet. - The aging of the population will accelerate over the next two decades, particularly as baby boomers begin turning 65.
-Between 2006 and 2026, the number of seniors is projected to increase from 4.3 million to 8.0 million. - The number of Canadians aged 85 plus will nearly double as well, rising from about 500,000 in 2006 to about 900,000 in 2026. - Canada is a highly insured country and as of 2006, 51% of Canadians over 65 owned life insurance; 49% age 55-64; and 38% of all adults. - 80% or more of life insurance policies are cancelled or lapse, never realizing any benefit - except to the life insurance companies.
+- In Canada, four provinces (New Brunswick, Nova Scotia, Quebec, Saskatchewan) have not (yet) made life settlements illegal and it has been estimated that if only 5% of the policies in these four provinces were transacted, it would total \$40 billion in life settlements.
+Note: Currently, Saskatchewan, at the behest of the Canadian Life and Health Insurance Association, is proposing in Bill 177 the introduction of regulations preventing life settlements.
+As of early 2015, it had passed second reading. - By next year, 1 out of every 5 Canadian adults will be 65 or over.
+And a decade from now, one-third of Canadian households will be in retirement and will control nearly half of the Canadian financial wallet.20 - The aging of the population will accelerate over the next two decades, particularly as baby boomers begin turning 65.21 Between 2006 and 2026, the number of seniors is projected to increase from 4.3 million to 8.0 million.22 Currently, there are about 5.6 million Canadian seniors.23 - The number of Canadians aged 85 plus will nearly double as well, rising from about 500,000 in 2006 to about 900,000 in 2026.24 - Canada is a highly insured country and as of 2006, 51% of Canadians over 65 owned life insurance; and 49% age 55-64.25 As of 2014, these numbers have increased. - 80%-90% of life insurance policies are cancelled or lapse, never realizing a full death benefit.26